jundalisay/superb/content/en/research/mohammad/quran/sura-033a.md

 48. And do not obey the blasphemers and the hypocrites, and ignore their insults, and rely on Allah.
 Allah is a sufficient protector.
-49. O you who believe!
-When you marry be- lieving women, but then divorce them before you have touched them, there is no waiting period for you to observe in respect to them;
+49. Muslims,  When you marry be- lieving women, but then divorce them before you have touched them, there is no waiting period for you to observe in respect to them;